-Eating in a caloric deficit for prolonged periods is not only physically difficult, but also mentally.
+Eating in a caloric deficit for prolonged periods is physically demanding and mentally.

-Fortunately, there are several methods, backed by scientific evidence, that can help curb hunger cravings.
+Fortunately, several methods backed by scientific evidence can help curb hunger cravings.

 - The fiber.